 Stand Up Against Illegal Workplace Pay Policies

-In the meantime, it is important to remember there are still certain overtime and wage hour laws that all employers–including fast food chains–must obey.
+In the meantime, it is important to remember there are still certain overtime and wage-hour laws that all employers–including fast-food chains–must obey.
 If your employer is not following the law, you should not limit yourself to filing a complaint with the Attorney General.
-You should seek out independent advice from a qualified New York employment law attorney.
-Contact the Law Offices of Mahir S. Nisar, Attorney at Law, today.
+You should seek out independent advice from a qualified New York employment lawyer.
+Call the Law Offices of Nisar Law Group, P.C. at (646) 760-6493, or contact us online.